upperlinecode/string-theory-python-methods/README.md

 One of the best ways to use `print()` is to check and see whether what you think is happening is really happening.
 If it isn't there, then you can narrow down what part of your program has broken down.

-Consider this example of a method called "double", which takes an integer in and returns double that integer.
+Consider this example of a function called "double", which takes an integer in and returns double that integer.

 ```python
 def double(some_number):